DETAILED COURSE SYLLABUS

 Instructor: Dr. Vern Wedeven

-Contents: The mechanistic power of elastohydrodynamic (EHD) lubrication is explained and demonstrated in detail within the context of rolling element bearings and gears using engineering design parameters.
+Contents: The mechanistic power elastohydrodynamic (EHD) lubrication is explained and demonstrated in detail within the context of rolling element bearings and gears using engineering design parameters.
 Dramatic examples in aerospace and other applications are given to show how mechanisms and their theory are essential for successful designs.

 17. Tribology by Design